galvaowesley/resunet-explorer/README.md

-# resunet-explorer
+# Resunet Explorer
-Python library to explorer and visualize Pytorch ResuNet feature maps.
+A python library to explorer and visualize ResuNet feature maps.

 **Working in progress...**